Ibrahim Hamed

-Ibrahim Hamed is serving 45 life sentences in Israeli prison for orchestrating many suicide attacks in Israel that killed dozens of civilians.
+Ibrahim Hamed was serving 45 life sentences in Israeli prison for orchestrating many suicide attacks in Israel that killed dozens of civilians.

-It appears that Hamed was interned under consecutive 6-month administrative detention orders by the Israeli government.
+It appeared that Hamed was interned under consecutive 6-month administrative detention orders by the Israeli government.

-Israel tried Hamed in military court, alleging that he was responsible for killing 46 people and wounding over 400 others.
-He was convicted on 27 June 2012.
+Israel tried Hamed in military court, and on 27 June 2012 he was convicted of killing 46 people.

+In January 2025, the release of Hamed was agreed upon as part of the 2025 Gaza war ceasefire, aimed at securing the release of Israeli hostages held in Gaza.